 While the NES Classic comes with games like The Legend of Zelda, Metroid, and Donkey Kong, the SNES Classic is loaded with Secret of Mana, Earthbound, Super Mario World, and much more.

 As for the PlayStation Classic, you can still buy it new online, though it’s no longer sold by PlayStation itself.
 You can play all of your favorite oldies from the PS1 era, including Final Fantasy VII, Tekken 3, Jumping Flash, among others.

 Fortunately, the SEGA Classic Mini is still sold by SEGA, and it hasn’t spiked in value.
 If you want to play 42 iconic SEGA games, like Sonic the Hedgehog, Altered Beast, and Street Fighter 2, then you should definitely consider getting your fill of retro gaming from the SEGA Classic Mini.

-2. Buy Retro Games on Modern Consoles and PC
+2. Buy Retro Games Collections

-3. Use an Emulator on Your PC
+3. Use a Game Emulator on Your PC

 What if your old console is broken, but you still have the games to go along with it?
 Luckily, you can use an emulator on your PC to boot up the games you already own.